rodralez/ai-portfolio/README.md

 1. Execute the `app.R` file using RStudio.
 2. Visit [https://rodralez.shinyapps.io/gene-app/](https://rodralez.shinyapps.io/gene-app/) to access the application online.

-Technologies used: R, Shiny App.
+Technologies used: R, R Shiny.

 ## The Panini Collector Problem

 A probabilistic framework to solve how many packs have to be purchased to complete a Panini album.

-Link to the project: [link](https://github.com/rodralez/ds-portfolio/tree/main/panini)
+Link to the project: [link](https://github.com/rodralez/ds-portfolio/tree/main/r-shiny-panini-app)

-Technologies: statistics, R, markdown.
+Technologies: statistics, R, Markdown.

 ## R Shiny Application to estimate how many packs to complete a Panini album